-My PhD thesis introduced the notions of machine expression and co-expression to describe the musical interactions created by human-centred machine learning.
+My PhD thesis introduced the notion of machine expression to describe music interactions created by machine learning.

 PhD thesis (2020)